Venice landmark makes way for new construction

 A professional musician, Brohard taught math and served as principal of his alma mater, Coalton (Ohio) High School, before moving to Venice in 1941 to pursue a more financially secure career.
 He took over a bar on West Venice Avenue, which he called Smitty’s, and in 1946, built the expanded bar and restaurant on Tamiami Trail.

 Brohard originally called his restaurant “Smitty’s Beefeater Room,” but had to shorten the title to Smitty’s after a trademark dispute with the company that makes gin.
-In addition to the dining room and tavern, the building also featured a drive-through package store on the north side and a spacious meeting room where receptions were held as well as a place for local organizations to hold their meetings.
-A companion restaurant operated in Fort Myers.
+In addition to the dining room and tavern, the building also featured a drive-through package store on the north side and a spacious meeting room where local organizations held meetings.
+A companion restaurant operated in Fort Myers and eventually a location opened in Port Charlotte.
+(That building at 3883 Tamiami Trail is now Luigi's Pizzeria.)

 Many Venice residents recalled working at Smitty’s.
-Chris Rush said he got his first job working there washing dishes, but that his parents made him quit because they didn’t want him riding his bike home to Nokomis at midnight.
-Elayne Curry remembers asking Brohard once if she could come in on a Saturday and play Frisbee in the parking lot with cocktail trays?
+Elayne Curry remembers asking Brohard once if she could come in on a Saturday and play Frisbee in the parking lot with cocktail trays.
 She said he laughed and said sure, but she ended up riding horses that weekend instead and managed to break an ankle, putting her out of commission for some time.
 “He said I should have come in and played with the trays instead.”

 Kathy Farrell Kallenbach said her father used to work as an inspector for the Sarasota County Health Department and remembers him telling her that Smitty’s had good ratings and was one of the few restaurants that didn’t try to bribe him.